The Alkaline Water Company Inc. (WTER) is ready for next Episode as it posted an annual sales of 60,600 K - News Daemon

 The Alkaline Water Company Inc. (NASDAQ: WTER) Trading Performance Indicators

-Take a look at The Alkaline Water Company Inc.’s (WTER) current performance indicators.
-Last quarter, stock had a quick ratio of 0.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.35.
+You can see what The Alkaline Water Company Inc. (WTER) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.34.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.33, a number that is poised to hit -0.04 in the next quarter and is forecasted to reach -0.09 in one year’s time.